 Here are some alternate ingredients you can use in this recipe.

 - Paneer - instead of paneer, you can use tofu.
-Shallow fry tofu and use in as in the recipe
+Shallow fry tofu and use in as in the recipe.
+Bhindi is a vegetable option that works well

-- Curd - I used homemade curd, you can use plain yogurt or lactose free yogurt like coconut yogurt ot other vegan yogurts.
+- Curd - I used homemade, you can use plain yogurt or lactose free yogurt like coconut yogurt to other vegan yogurts.

 - Small onion/ shallot - Replace small onion with another large onion itself.